 If you are going to Japan from the west, the flight will be long.
 From Asia it is much shorter.
 If the trip is a long one, you’ll need to pack light.
 Some flights from the west coast of the US can take 16 hours or more.
 From UK or EU, even longer.
 The last thing you want is to have to drag a lot of heavy luggage all that way.
 It will really slow you down.
 If you must bring a lot of stuff to Japan, we recommend packing all the heavy items into one small rollable suitcase, and then packing other lightweight items into a laptop bag, and or a backpack.
 Backpacks are much easier to carry.
 Frame packs take the weight off your back and put it on your hips where it won’t feel as heavy.
 The downside to backpacks is they don’t have locks.

 Another hack to shorten the trip: if you have time + money to spare, break the trip up into multiple shorter flights.
 The flight from San Francisco to Tokyo is a grueling 16 hours.
 You can shorten that to 10 hours by first flying to Seattle, staying over 1 night, then flying from Seattle to Tokyo, which is 10 hours.
 Even better (and more expensive) would be to fly from San Francisco to Seattle, stay over, then fly from Seattle to Anchorage, Alaska, stay over, then from Anchorage to Tokyo.
 To save fuel by utilizing the earth’s rotation, most airlines don’t fly from the west across the Pacific Ocean as you might expect – instead they fly a parabolic arc north, up past Canada, Alaska, then down from Alaska to Tokyo.
-This saves fuel + time by flying over the part of the earth that rotates the fastest – near the Arctic Circle where the earth’s circumference is shorter.
+This saves fuel + time by flying over the part of the earth that rotates the fastest – near the Arctic Circle where the circular distance is shorter.
 Taking multi-hop steps will cost more – but if you can’t stand long plane rides, one of these options is a good way to break up the long flights.

 Consider shipping a box full of light items ahead of you to the hotel via FedEx 2nd day air.
 It’s worth the cost not to have to drag heavy items with you.
 Just be sure to check what items are prohibited by Customs in Japan before you ship.
 Prohibited items will be confiscated and destroyed by Customs.
 Surprisingly, Japan has very strict rules on importing meat products, and raw fruits and nuts.
 Most western packaged food is fine.
 Use common sense.